kolganovaanna/FinalProject_Completed/Notes.md

 touch scripts/lines.sh
 ```

-The write a script that will show first and last reads (each read = 4 lines):
+Then I wrote a script that will show first and last reads (each read = 4 lines):

 ```bash
 #!/bin/bash